Approaching $\frac{3}{2}$ for the $s$-$t$-path TSP: Introduction

 As all previous works, we use a classical idea of Wolsey \cite{Wol80} for analyzing Christofides' algorithm.
 The following LP is obviously a relaxation of the $s$-$t$-path TSP (incidence vectors of $s$-$t$-tours are feasible solutions):

+Note that we wrote $\{s\}\triangle \{t\}$ instead of $\{s,t\}$ in order to have a correct formulation even in the case $s=t$; in this case the second and fourth line of constraints are empty.
 Held and Karp \cite{HelK70} observed that every feasible solution to this LP is a convex combination of incidence vectors of spanning trees (plus one edge if $s=t$) of $(V,E)$.
-Hence $c(S)\le c(x^*)$ for an optimum LP solution $x^*$.
+Hence the cost of the cheapest spanning tree $S$ is at most $c(x^*)$ for an optimum LP solution $x^*$.

-Our recursive dynamic programming algorithm will not need the degree constraints and work with the following relaxation:
+Our algorithm will not need the degree constraints and work with the following relaxation:

-Although we do not need this fact, we remark that both LPs have the same value.\footnote{This can be shown with Lovász’ \cite{Lov76} splitting lemma, as was observed (in a similar context) by Cunningham \cite{MonMP90}, Goemans and Bertsimas \cite{GoeB93}.} Let $x$ be a feasible solution to the LP \eqref{eq:subtour_lp}.
-Call a cut $\delta(U)$ (for $\emptyset\not=U\subset V$) \emph{narrow} if $x(\delta(U))<2$.
-For the special case $s=t$ there are no narrow cuts, and thus the vector $\frac{1}{2}x$ is in the $T$-join polyhedron \cite{EdmJ73}
+Although we do not need this fact, we remark that both LPs have the same value.\footnote{This can be shown with Lovász’ \cite{Lov76} splitting lemma, as was observed (in a similar context) by Cunningham \cite{MonMP90}, Goemans and Bertsimas \cite{GoeB93}.}

+The purpose of the matching $M$ in Christofides' algorithm is to correct the parities of the vertex degrees.
+Recall that $T:=\{v\in V:|S\cap \delta(v)| \text{ odd}\}\triangle\{s\}\triangle\{t\}$ is the set of vertices with wrong parity.
+A $T$-join is an edge set $J$ such that the odd-degree vertices in $(V,J)$ are precisely the elements of $T$.
+Since $c$ is a metric, the minimum cost of a matching on $T$ equals the minimum cost of a $T$-join, and this is the minimum cost of a vector $y$ in the $T$-join polyhedron \cite{EdmJ73}

+Therefore, the cost of the matching $M$ is at most $c(y)$, for any vector $y$ in this polyhedron.
+Since it bounds the cost of parity correction, we call a vector $y$ in \eqref{eq:Tjoinpolyhedron} a parity correction vector.